 Manufacturing is the largest industry in the U.S. It provides about one in six jobs, including electricians, plumbers, pipe fitters, steamfitters, electrical power-line installers and repair workers, sheet metal workers, structural iron and steel workers and much more.

-“The issue that has concerned many for decades has finally reached a boiling point,” the report said.
+“The issue that has concerned many for decades has finally reached a boiling point,” a report by Deloitte Consulting LLP and the Manufacturing Institute said.
 “The United States must find and develop people to address the talent shortage, or risk facing another wave of offshoring to places where talent is in greatest supply.”